rikyoz/bit7z/README.md

 Each released package contains a _precompiled version_ of bit7z (both in _debug_ and _release_ mode) and the _public API headers_ needed to use the library in your program; packages are available for both _x86_ and _x64_ architectures.

-You can also clone/download this repository and build the library by yourself (please, see the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+You can also clone/download this repository and build the library by yourself (please, read the [wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## :toolbox: Requirements